AnhCaooo/stormbreaker/README.md

 ### Build Docker image

-**Note**: in case you are planning to push your docker image, you first need to login Docker first
+**Note**: in case you are planning to push your docker image, you first need to log in Docker (only in case you have not logged in)

 ```bash
 docker login -u "<docker_username>" -p "<docker_password>" docker.io